gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 The application router can receive a consumer service xsuaa JWT token and use it to access the UI and the data.
 The JWT token is passed to the application router in the "x-approuter-authorization" header of the request.
 For more information, see [Authorization Header](#authorization-header-beta-version).

+Cookie Handling:
+In this flow client cookies are merged to backend cookies in case a backend cookie with the same key does not exist.

 **Note**: The xsuaa JWT token is generated with the same xsuaa service instance that is bound to the application router.

 **Caution**: You should not use SAP Cloud Platform beta features in subaccounts that belong to productive enterprise accounts.
 Any use of beta functionality is at the customer's own risk, and SAP shall not be liable for errors or damages caused by the use of beta features.
 For more information, see [Using Beta Features in Subaccounts](<https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/8ed4a705efa0431b910056c0acdbf377.html#43dfee6e1c174d978195197a8fb0a24a.html>).